sageserpent-open/plutonium/example.md

         /*
             Resulting console output:-

-            Location for: Package #3 is:-
-            Big warehouse by motorway
-            Location for: Package #2 is:-
-            Big warehouse by motorway
+            Location for: Package #3(SuperTron Connoisseur Music System.) is:- Big warehouse by motorway
-            Location for: Package #1 is:-
+            Location for: Package #2(SuperTron HiPlasmatic Telly) is:- Big warehouse by motorway
-            Big warehouse by motorway
+            Location for: Package #1(Krasster kipper ties) is:- Big warehouse by motorway
             Payments received for items awaiting delivery is: 1100.0 */